bonbonpiment/track-my-gear/readme.md

 ## Configuration

-### config.xml
+### App name
 Make sure you update the config.xml in the root with a name and version for your app.
+Also update the page title found in /www/index.html.

 ### App icon and splash screen
 For more information on generating splash screen and icon images for all formats, visit http://ionicframework.com/docs/cli/icon-splashscreen.html.